hendri2808/kvp/utils/staking-miner/README.md

 ## Building

-You can build from the root of the Polkadot repository using:
+You can build from the root of the kvp repository using:
 ```
 cargo build --profile production --locked --package staking-miner --bin staking-miner
 ```